• BORED Logo

 Look out for part 2 where I will cover the assembly of this hardware to form the basis for your file server as well as including lots more pictures!!!

-There are currently 7 responses to “How to: Build a file server…. and why you should….(Part 1)”
+7 thoughts on “How to: Build a file server…. and why you should….(Part 1)

 Thanks for your comments.